HiDTH/FltSim-msfs2020-Control/README.md

 Assumes default keyboard configuration and key assignments in  Microsoft Flight Simulator 2020

 Tested using single engine aircraft although nearly all functions should also work with multiple engines.
-Not all aircraft support all functions i.e. some smaller aircraft do not have autopilot
+Not all aircraft support all functions i.e. some smaller aircraft are not equipped with autopilot or retractable undercarriage

 Part of the Touch Portal MSFS2020 Discord community https://discord.gg/3FfDwdS with particular thanks to @Nickname_Pending for the plug-in, @arbi_ph for icons and graphics, and @FordMustang for paving the way with his flight simulator Touch Portal pages